Whatbox Logo

 Similar to HTTP Public-Key-Pinning before it, it does provide a security improvement, but has a very unforgiving implementation where the slightest human error can cause outages that are impossible to resolve.
 There's no "undo" with DNSSEC, and it frequently brings major domains offline for weeks at a time.

-We intend to wait this one out several more years.
-I believe either DNSSEC will be replaced by a v2 that addresses some of the pitfalls or the combined experience of many engineers across many organizations will create a well documented set of best practices we can follow.
+We intend to wait this one out for several more years.
+Either DNSSEC v2 will address some of the pitfalls, or the combined experience of many engineers across many organizations will create a well-documented set of best practices we can follow.

 Citation: An incomplete list of major outages caused by DNSSEC.